(602) 842-0009

 Reach Out to the Professionals

 George Brazil Heating & Cooling is Phoenix's most trusted HVAC company.
-In business since 1955, our furnace repair and heating check-up services have a 100% satisfaction guarantee.
+In business since 1955, our furnace repair and heating tune-up services have a 100% satisfaction guarantee.
 We treat our customers like family and have more than 2,000 5-star reviews.

 The Basics of Furnace Operation